GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 ### Complexity Management

-Quality of the used abstractions is very important in managing complexity.
-In broad sense, complexity is characterized by the cognitive effort necessary to understand the program.
+The quality of the used abstractions is very important in managing complexity.
+In a broad sense, complexity is characterized by the cognitive effort necessary to understand the program.
 A quality abstraction may be distinguished from a bad one by its depth (this is a technical term: John Ousterhout, "A Philosophy of Software Design").
 The depth is measured by the ratio of elaboration of the abstraction interface to its functionality.
 A good abstraction has a succinct well-defined interface with meaningful names and covers wast functionality.
-The opposite is true for a bad abstraction: it has a wast interface with poorly named members that, possibly, just delegate functionality to an another layer.
+The opposite is true for a bad abstraction: it has a wast interface with poorly named members that, possibly, just delegate functionality to another layer.
 Although, sometimes this may be a necessary evil, such as in the GoF [adapter](https://en.wikipedia.org/wiki/Adapter_pattern) pattern.
 A good abstraction also hides unimportant details and reveals only important ones, minimizing the associated cognitive noise, for example, by providing reasonable